sydjango-org/sydjango-content/static-pages/speakers.md

 ## Topics

-The incomplete list of high-level topics the group members are interested is below:
+An incomplete list of high-level topics the group is interested is below:

 - OSS projects related to Django
 - APIs